praemineo/react-redux-skeleton/README.md

 [ ] Change the scripts as desired

 ## Directory structure
-###public
+### public
 Contains all the client side implementation of react

 ### public/src
--main.js - Start point of the your react application -store.js - configured redux store with [redux-thunk](https://www.npmjs.com/package/redux-thunk) and [redux-logger](https://www.npmjs.com/package/redux-logger) middlewares.
+- main.js - Start point of the your react application
+- store.js - configured redux store with [redux-thunk](https://www.npmjs.com/package/redux-thunk) and [redux-logger](https://www.npmjs.com/package/redux-logger) middlewares.
--**modules** - contains all your modules.
+- **modules** - contains all your modules.
 Already consist of the app module.
-Preferred place to add your modules -**app** - basic application setup with routes and google's [material-ui](http://www.material-ui.com/#/)
+Preferred place to add your modules
+- **app** - basic application setup with routes and google's [material-ui](http://www.material-ui.com/#/)

 ### public/dist
 It contains all the files that will be served to your clients.
 Babelified and minified version of your source code.